 Kyungsun Kim began working at the University of Georgia in the Department of Genetics in the laboratory of Dr. Wyatt Anderson.
 She joined the Oliver Lab in 2011 and serves as lab manager maintaining lab infrastructure, training students, and conducting research.

-Vilas is a current international post-doctoral fellow that completed her Ph.D. at Sardar Patel University, India.
+Vilas is a post-doctoral fellow that completed her Ph.D. at Sardar Patel University, India.
 She joined Dr. Oliver’s lab in February of 2015 with an interested in insect-microbe interactions.
-Her current research includes analyzing microbial diversity using next generation sequencing (illumina) in insects and also understanding the mechanisms of protection to parasites by heritable symbiont in aphids.
+Her current research includes analyzing microbial diversity and understanding the mechanisms of symbiont protection.

 I was born and raised on the beautiful the island of Kaua’i.
 I received my B.S. in Plant and Environmental Biotechnology and an M.S. in Entomology from University of Hawai’i at Mānoa.
 For my masters, I studied virus-vector-host interactions between Peregrinus maidis, Maize mosaic virus, and virus resistant maize genotypes.
 After completing my masters, I worked for CABI-International in Switzerland as a research assistant before moving back to Hawaii and working as a Jr. Researcher at UH on various projects.
 I am currently a second year PhD student investigating host-symbiont interactions between the pea aphid, Acyrthosiphon pisum, and two of its facultative symbionts, Hamiltonella defensa and Serratia symbiotica.
 When I’m not in the lab, I’m out playing sports, enjoying outdoors, or just hanging out with friends.
 Although Hawaii is far away, you will still find me in a pair of surf shorts during the summer.